julstpierre/PenalizedGLMM/README.md

                       ,grminds = trainrowinds);
 ```

-The estimated variance components of the models are equal to
+By default, the dispersion parameter φ for the binomial distribution is equal to 1.
+The estimated variance components are equal to

 ```julia